Jake-Silveira/Landing_Page/README.md

 # Landing_Page
-In this project i've really delved into the box model!
+In this project I've revamped my skills with html, CSS, and a bit of JS.